jpiter/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

 > > Python lists and tuples are both indexed sets of values.
 Lists are mutable, which means you can access each element and change its value.
-Tuples are immutable, you can not change a value of the tuple element(which does not mean you can't delete or append elements to the existing tuple)
+Tuples are immutable, you can not change a value of a tuple element(which does not mean you can't delete or append elements to existing tuple)

 > >Tuples are best to use as keys in dictionaries.
 Keys are hashable, which means dictionaries associate a hash values with each key that points to each key-value pair.
 Changing keys will change hash values, thus compromising integrity of the dictionary.
+Since elements of a tupple could not be changed, it is best to use the latter.

 ---